electrickite/pacpro/README.md

 ### Root

-The root directory contains a YAML metadata file called `info.yml` describing popular and recent packages, and at least one subdirectory representing a package repository.
+The root directory contains a [YAML](http://yaml.org) metadata file named `info.yml` describing popular and recent packages, and at least one subdirectory representing a package repository.

 Example root `info.yml`:

     # An array of popular packages in <repo>/<package> format
     popular:
       - main/sample
+      - other/foo
     # An array of the most recent packages in <repo>/<package> format
     newest:
       - main/sample

 ### Repository

-Each repository directory contains a YAML metadata file called `info.yml` that describes the repository and a subdirectory for each package contained in the repository.
+Each repository directory contains a YAML metadata file named `info.yml` that describes the repository and a subdirectory for each package contained in the repository.
 Note that the `id` field in the metadata file must match the directory name.